 Interpretation.

-This Plan is intended to qualify as an eligible deferred compensation plan under Section 457 of the Code, and shall be interpreted and administered in a manner consistent with the Code.
-The County reserves the right to amend the Plan to the extent that it may be necessary to conform the Plan to the requirements of Section 457 of the Code and any other applicable law, regulation or ruling, including amendments that are retroactive to the effective date of the Plan.
-In the event that the Plan is deemed by the Internal Revenue Service to be administered in a manner inconsistent with the Code, the County shall correct such administration
+This Plan is intended to qualify as an eligible deferred compensation plan under IRC §457, and shall be interpreted and administered in a manner consistent with the Code.
+The County reserves the right to amend the Plan to the extent that it may be necessary to conform the Plan to the requirements of IRC §457 and any other applicable law, regulation or ruling, including amendments that are retroactive to the effective date of the Plan.
+In the event that the Plan is deemed by the Internal Revenue Service to be administered in a manner inconsistent with the Code, the County shall correct such administration.

 Gender and Plurals: